Chapter 3: Boring Stuff of Modern European History That We Usually Ignore

 “The second task of the new government, to secure the loyalty of its approximately 15 million citizens, proved onerous as well.
 The borders of Czechoslovakia encompassed not only Czechs and Slovaks but also Germans, Hungarians, Ruthenians, and Poles.
 About 15 percent of the people were Slovaks; they were a valuable asset to the Czechs, who made up about half the population.
 Together, these two linguistically close groups constituted a healthy majority in the cobbled-together state.”

-Here’s part of an entry from Britannica on the newly formed Yugoslavia:
+And here’s part of an entry from the Encyclopedia Britannica on the newly formed Yugoslavia:

 Station break: Let’s lighten up this chapter with an old joke that has affinity to this dizzying list of countries: